Home › Blog › Customer Insight: Types, Benefits, Strategies, and Tools

 Customer Insight: Types, Benefits, Strategies, and Tools

-What is Customer Insight?
+What Are Customer Insights?

-Why is Customer Insight so Important?
+Why Is Collecting Customer Insights so Important?

 Of course, you aren’t convinced just yet about why you should even bother collecting customer insights, so we thought it’s better to let its benefits convince you otherwise.